 - 2018: Four Pieces – A Yazoo Compendium 4LP, 3CD box set including BBC sessions

 Footnote: A capella troupe the Flying Pickets had the surprise festive No.1 with their version of Only You in December 1983, famously keeping Culture Club’s Victims off the top spot.
 I can’t stand it, but, hey, for history’s sake you can make your own mind up.

-30 Minutes with Andy Bell: The Interview, coming soon to stevepafford.com
+30 Minutes with Andy Bell: The Interview, exclusively at stevepafford.com